Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-interface/README.md

 * OK if all interface modules report normal health and running status.
 * WARN if any interface module reports a degraded health status, or one this check does not know.
-* WARN if any interface module's running status is not "Normal", "Running", "Powering on" or "Online", unless it reports an outright failure.
+* WARN if any interface module's running status is not "Normal", "Running" or "Online", unless it reports an outright failure.
+This includes "Powering on", so a module that is stuck powering on is noticed.
 * CRIT if any interface module reports health status "Faulty", "No Input", "Invalid" or "Offline".
 * CRIT if any interface module's running status reports a failure ("Not running", "Sleep in High Temperature", "Offline", "Invalid", "Migration fault", "Error/Faulty", "To be synchronized", "Power-on failed", "Abnormal" or "Rollback failure").
 * UNKNOWN if the appliance lists no interface modules at all, which points at the query rather than at the hardware.